golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 ---
 ## Abstract

-Some Golem features are more sensitive, because of potential malicious usage.
-A good example is outbound network traffic, where malicious user could cause harm, if he was able to access any internet resource.
-In GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest, which defines allowed commands and domains access.
-Payload Manifest is signed to confirm, that image is safe to use.
+Some Golem features are more sensitive because of potential malicious usage.
+A good example is outbound network traffic, where malicious user could cause harm if he was able to access any internet resource.
+In GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest which defines allowed commands and domains access.
+Payload Manifest is signed to confirm that image is safe to use.

-Outbound network is not the only use case, which requires certificates.
+Outbound network is not the only use case which requires certificates.
 Soon we will have other cases and we need unify certificates usage to allow different sets of permissions.

 ## Motivation

-Golem use cases allowing for interaction with external world (like outbound, inbound network traffic), put `Providers` in danger of malicious behavior from Requestor side.
-To alleviate this danger, in GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest, which should be signed by trusted party.
+Golem use cases allowing for interaction with external world (like outbound, inbound network traffic) put `Providers` in danger of malicious behavior from Requestor side.
+To alleviate this danger, in GAP-5 and GAP-4 we decided to limit Requestor abilities by introducing Computational Manifest which should be signed by trusted party.

-Currently `Providers` are able to choose certificates, they trust, by adding them to Provider configuration.
+Currently `Providers` are able to choose certificates they trust, by adding them to Provider configuration.
 This means that any party is able to gain `Providers'` trust, distribute their own certificates and validate safety and security of different Payloads.
 Despite this, we are aware that gaining trust can be difficult, so Golem Factory has to take initiative to be at least initial source of trust in the Network.

-Ensuring safety and security of Payloads ran on `Providers'` machines can be ensured in few ways:
+Safety and security of Payloads ran on `Providers'` machines can be ensured in few ways:

-- Making audit of Payload Manifest and VM image, to validate if permissions are low enough for image to be safe
+- Audit of Payload Manifest and VM image, to validate if permissions are low enough for image to be safe
 - Signing legal Agreements with partner companies developing software on Golem, in which they commit not to do anything malicious
 - Distribute permissions for signing Payloads to external companies taking responsibility for Payloads safety

-When designing certificates structure, that will allow to meet requirements mentioned above, we must keep in mind future use cases, that might require signing with certificates:
+When designing certificates structure that will allow to meet requirements mentioned above, we must keep in mind future use cases that might require signing with certificates:

 - KYC
 - Inbound network traffic

-That means, that certificates will be used to sign different kinds of permissions.
-In case of transferring certification to other companies or signing legal Agreements, we need to ensure, that we keep control, which permissions they will be able to use.
+This means that certificates will be used to sign different kinds of permissions.
+In case of transferring certification to other companies or signing legal Agreements, we need to ensure that we keep control which permissions they will be able to use.

-In the future of Golem Network we expect, that new independent features will be implemented by community and they may need to use certification.
+In the future of Golem Network we expect that new, independent features will be implemented by community and they may need to use certification.
 This document aims to standardize this approach.

 ## Specification